ChiWang/DmpSW/README.md

     It could be helpful if you understand the naming convention firstly at: http://dpnc.unige.ch/dampe/dokuwiki/doku.php?id=dampesoftware:namingconvention

-    There are 6 key steps while developing DMPSW.
+    There are 6 key steps while developing DMPOS.

     0)  checkout(or update) whole trunk
             svn checkout http://dpnc.unige.ch/SVNDAMPE/DAMPE/DmpSoftware/trunk  --username=tutorial

     1)  source thisdmpsw.sh
-            if "echo $DMPSWWORK" is blank, then do as follow: source thisdmpsw.sh         // this file in the dowloaded directory trunk then, "echo $DMPSWWORK" is not blank
+            if "echo $DMPOSWORK" is blank, then do as follow: source thisdmpsw.sh         // this file in the dowloaded directory trunk then, "echo $DMPOSWORK" is not blank
             // or, you can add the line above into $HOME/.bashrc(or .zshrc) instead of source it every time.

     2)  work on certian package